-The Goffstown Truck Center (STA), the District's student transporter, hires certified drivers (commercial licensure) to transport our students.
+Goffstown Truck Center (STA), the district's student transporter hires certified drivers (commercial licensure) to transport our students.
 GTC provides annual staff training on topics such as hazardous driving conditions, simple first aid procedures, methods to deal with intruders, and methods to deal with a variety of student behaviors.

-The bus routes are published on the School District website at the end of August.
-If you have any questions regarding bus routes, please feel free to call Goffstown Truck Center.
+The bus routes are printed in the Goffstown News at the end of August and are also posted on the District website at www.goffstown.k12.nh.us.
+If you have any questions regarding bus routes, please feel free to call the Goffstown Truck Center.

 Please fill out the "Transportation Form" for your child.
 This form tells your child's afternoon destination from school and how he/she will get there.
 It is important that the teacher be made aware daily, via a note, if there are changes to your child's afternoon routine.

 It is the policy of the Goffstown School District that all bussed students ride on their assigned bus based on their residency.
-This means students are not allowed to ride on any other bus for activities such as birthday parties, sleepovers, Scouts, and/or visits, etc.
+This means students are not allowed to ride on any other bus but their assigned bus for activities such as birthday parties, sleepovers, Scouts, and/or visits, etc.